 Figure 2 A simple workflow of the application made during this project.
-Resources of the pictures: [6-13]
+Resources of the pictures: [6-13] Patrick, het font van de bijschriften is te klein, graag veranderen van 9 naar 12.

 Comparable software

 There is software available that can identify a person using face recognition, for example the software KeyLemon [14].
 This software could be used to unlock a computer.